Gonzalo Izaguirre, PhD

 Research Currently in Progress

-Proteolytic enzymes, like the serine proteases, play a central role in the maintenance of physiological homeostasis.
-Complex networks of serine proteases are controlled by serpins, a family of proteins that inhibit serine proteases.
-We conduct research on the biochemistry of the regulation by serpins of two serine protease networks of great medical relevance.
+Proteolytic enzymes play a central role in the maintenance of physiological homeostasis.
+Complex networks of serine proteases are controlled by serpins, which are a type of protease inhibitors.
+We conduct research on the inhibition of two networks of serine proteases by serpins:

-Proprotein convertases (PCs) are a family of intracellular and pericellular serine proteases that are key regulators of cell growth, proliferation and differentiation, and are naturally inhibited by serpins.
-PCs are important therapeutic targets and diagnostic markers in cancer.
-Important viral and bacterial pathogens exploit PCs in order to perform their infectious cycle.
-We study PC specificity in the mechanism of activation of the human papilloma virus, and focus on the high cancer-risk HPV16 and HPV18 serotypes.
-We seek to engineer serpins for the selective inhibition of PCs.
+One is the Proprotein Convertases (PCs), which are a family of intracellular and pericellular serine proteases that are key regulators of cell growth, proliferation and differentiation.
+PCs are important therapeutic targets and diagnostic markers in cancer and infectious diseases.
+We study the regulation of the mechanism of virus cell entry by PCs.

-Clotting factors of the blood coagulation cascade are serine proteases regulated by the heparin-dependent serpin antithrombin.
-We study the mechanism of heparin induced activation of antithrombin and the structural elements that determine specificity for the inhibition of clotting factors by antithrombin.
+The other is the Clotting Factors, which are serum serine proteases that regulate blood coagulation.
+We study the mechanism of heparin-induced activation of the serpin antithrombin and the structural elements that determine specificity for the inhibition of clotting factors by antithrombin.
 We seek to engineer anticoagulant serpins for the heparin-independent inhibition of clotting factors.